 The Friends of Moor Park play a major role in the organisation of community events and contribute to management decisions, they also help raise funding for improvements and new facilities.

 Friends of Grimsargh Green

 The Friends of Grimsargh Green are based in the rural area of Preston and are involved in maintaining the village green in the centre of Grimsargh Village

 Oaktree Court Community Garden can be found at the back of Oaktree Court, a community centre as part of a Community Gateway Housing Associtaion sheltered housing scheme.
 A wide range of vegetables and flowers are grown at this site.

 Sharoe Green Community Association

-Sharoe Green Community Association are based in the north of the city and have a number of sub-groups.
-One sub group is environment and they have done some environmental works to parks and green spaces in there local area.
+Sharoe Green Community Association are based in the north of the city and spend time on environmental works to parks and green spaces in the local area.

 If you are interested in joining us or any members within our network or you are a community environmental group we can help connect you please contact us with your details, and we will send you a membership form.

 There are three ways in which you can be a member of Let's Grow Preston.